 By about 2500BC, metalworking had arrived in Ireland and copper and bronze implements, jewellery, shields, weapons and even musical instruments were created.
 Early metal pieces were basic, created using hollowed stone moulds; later ones were made using carefully constructed three dimensional clay moulds and were far from crude, displaying a skill and artistry that would be hard to match today.

-Gold began to be used towards the end of this period and the creation of elaborate Gold vessels and jewellery continued into and throughout the Celtic period.
+Gold began to be used towards the end of this period and the creation of elaborate Gold vessels and jewellery continued for many centuries.

 Where to visit in Ireland